The Applebaum Foundation Inc

 -

-No Public Application Process: This foundation does not accept unsolicited grant proposals, making direct application impossible for organizations without existing relationships.
+No Public Application Process: This foundation does not accept unsolicited grant proposals, making direct application impossible for organisations without existing relationships.

 -